emedware/vue-golden-layout/README.md

 Vue objects (rows, components, stacks, ...) all have a `$parent` that retrieve their Vue' parent.
 Also their children might be retrieved with `$children`.

 Though, the user might change the order of things and who contain what.
-To retrieve the golden-layout-wise hierarchy, we can use `glParent` as well as `glChindren` on the vue objects to retrieve vue objects.
+To retrieve the golden-layout-wise hierarchy, we can use `glParent` as well as `glChildren` on the vue objects to retrieve vue objects.